 5. Don’t Forget About Process Improvement

-We recommend using Six Sigma tools to define your own best practices and competitive advantages that you don’t want replicated by industry peers.
+While improving your processes, we recommend using Six Sigma tools to define your own best practices and competitive advantages that you don’t want replicated by industry peers.

 6. Prioritize Requirements